Amisha07/MyReactPortfolio/README.md

 ## Available Scripts

-In the projectdirectory,
+In the projectdirectory,<br/>
-  components which contains all JS files for portfolio pages. img which has the pictures which are used in the website. public which has the favicon created by myself.
+  components which contains all JS files for portfolio pages. <br/>
+  img which has the pictures which are used in the website. <br/>
+  public which has the favicon created by myself. <br/>